vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 ### This work will also be presented at the following conferences:

-- Westerlaken, M. (2025, forthcoming).
+- Westerlaken, M. (2025).
 Vital Design Principles for 2050: Towards Less Tech-Driven and More Ecosystem-Driven Data Systems.
 Living Data 2025 (October 21-24 2025, Bogotá, Colombia).

-- Westerlaken, M. (2025, forthcoming).
+- Westerlaken, M. (2025).
 The Vital Aesthetics of Biodiversity Data: Reconnecting Ecological Relations within Digital Systems, Information+ (November 14-16, Boston, MA, USA).

 _________